 Clayton is a medium-sized town located in the state of North Carolina.
 With a population of 24,887 people and four constituent neighborhoods, Clayton is the 54th largest community in North Carolina.
 Clayton has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Clayton, where the median household income is $62,676.00.

-Unlike some towns, Clayton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Clayton are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Clayton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Clayton is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Clayton who work in sales jobs (14.89%), management occupations (10.38%), and office and administrative support (9.56%).

 Also of interest is that Clayton has more people living here who work in computers and math than 95% of the places in the US.